Can you imagine the future without email?

 According to ExactTarget, 77% of customers would rather receive permission-based marketing communications through via than any other medium.
 Email is a way to contact people in a relatively non-intrusive fashion.
 Compared to phone, text, or social media, it is the least invasive and least distracting way to reach someone.
 When done correctly, it provides B2B marketers with a chance to have organic conversations and learn more about their clients before making a pitch.
 Of course, when done incorrectly, B2B email marketing can feel a lot like spam, but therein lies the massive importance of the permission marketing concept.

-The second answer to the “why email marketing?” question is that email is cheap and offers a terrific ROI.
+The second answer to the “why email marketing?” question is that email is cheap, offers a terrific ROI & it's easy to calculate your email ROI with this tool.
 While you might decide to purchase email marketing lists, the act of sending an email costs you nothing by itself.
 Crucially, when you are focusing on email marketing, you aren’t spending money on advertising—whether online, in print, or somewhere else.
 This factor leads to a killer ROI when you execute your B2B marketing campaigns well.
 According to Experian, the average return on investment for email marketing is $44.25 for every dollar spent.

 The third reason that email marketing is such a boon for B2B marketers is the innate potential for word of mouth.
 When customers or clients appreciate your product or service, the hope is always that they will refer you to their contacts or friends.
 With email, those referrals can happen in real-time.
 Your contact uses their email account to communicate with you.
 They can quickly grab email addresses and forward them to you if there are other people they think you should contact.
 Instead, your prospects can forward content from you to colleagues or executives in their organization.
 This web of communication can benefit your marketing efforts very much.